kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. Usually presents at approximately 3 months old - F
 	D. Causes a metabolic acidosis - F
 	E. Occurs in 1 in 31,000 live births
-#### Answer: B. Is more common in second-born and subsequent children - ?
+#### Answer: B. Is more common in second-born and subsequent children - *FALSE* = E. Occurs in 1 in 31,000 live births - TRUE
+- Infantile hypertrophic pyloric stenosis is present in 1 in 31,000 live births
+- It is more common in first-born males: usually presents between 3 and 6 weeks

 ### Q106
 Tumour markers for _testicular cancer_ do NOT include: